-Bob Nell, piano; Kelly Roberty, bass; Brad Edwards, drums; Jack Walrath, trumpet; Ray Anderson, trombone
+Bob Nell, piano; Kelly Roberty, bass; Brad Edwards, drums; Jack Walrath, trumpet; Ray Anderson, trombone.
+Cover design by Steve Byram.

 Composer and pianist Bob Nell is best known for his work with Kelly Roberty and Brad Edwards, collectively known as The N/R/E Trio, with whom he performs regularly throughout the Midwest and Canada, backing such jazz luminaries as Eddie Harris, Ray Brown, Woody Shaw, Freddie Hubbard, David "Fathead" Newman, Bobby Hutcherson, Nat Adderley, Emily Remler, Michele Hendricks, Sonny Fortune, Hank Crawford, and many others.